Advanced 📚

 MCP Support

-Currently (May 2025), Alice supports MCP tools, and this support is available for any model capable of generating JSON.
-JSON mode, Structured Output, and Function Calling are not required but it's recommended to use SOTA (State of the Art) models.
+Alice supports the Model Context Protocol almost entirely, including tools, resources, prompts, and sampling features.
+Tool usage is available for any model capable of generating JSON.
+While JSON Mode and Function Calling capabilities are not required, it is still recommended to use state-of-the-art (SOTA) models with MCP features.

 MCP Configuration